 While many of our articles and books use the phrase emotional abuse, from now on we have decided to use the term emotional aggression instead.
 We have found in real life situations the term abuse can leave room for doubt, where emotional aggression or passive aggression are more descriptive and exact.

 What is Emotional Aggression?

 Does your partner respond to your emotions in inappropriate ways?

 Do they get grouchy when you are happy?
 Or ignore you when you are angry, depressed or upset?
 Even worse, do they become aggressive or nasty when you feel vulnerable, hurt or sad.

-After years of research trying to resolve the never ending conflict that Steve and I once lived through, I was finally directed to information which helped me understand that the emotional abuse was a symptom of our Narcissistic / Codependent Marriage . . .”
+After years of research trying to resolve the never ending conflict that Steve and I once lived through, I was finally directed to information which helped me understand that his lack of empathy was a symptom of our Narcissistic / Codependent Marriage . . .”

-Like all forms of passive or covert aggression, emotional passive aggression can also take many forms.
-These can include many forms of emotional manipulation, such as working to make someone feel an emotional debt towards you or a person being dismissive of your feelings or right to feel the way you do.
-A person who is emotionally passive aggressive may expect that you should drop everything to ‘cheer them up’ every time they are depressed. angry, sad or upset.
+Emotional passive aggression can also take many forms.
+These can include numerous forms of emotional manipulation, such as working to make someone feel an emotional debt towards you or a person being dismissive of your feelings or saying you are wrong to feel the way you do.
+A person who is emotionally passive aggressive may expect you to drop everything to ‘cheer them up’ every time they are depressed. angry, sad or upset.

 Like all forms of aggression, emotional aggression can be destructive to a person’s health and vitality and may damage their confidence, relationships and mental health.

 Why do People Inflict Emotional Abuse on People they Love?

 Emotions are powerful and if you don’t know what they are signaling they can be hard to manage and understand.